Azure-Samples/serverless-chat-langchainjs/docs/tutorial/04-preparing-understanding-language-models.md

 ## Next Steps

 This tutorial covers language models that will be used in the project.
 Choose the best model to suit your needs.
 To use the Azure OpenAI Service, follow the instructions to set up the service in Azure.
-To use Ollama with Mistral 7B, follow the instructions to install Ollama and the local models.
+To use Ollama with Llama3.1 8B, follow the instructions to install Ollama and the local models.

 To begin developing the application, we first need to create some configuration files for the project.
 We'll cover this in the next section!